Steenrod Lengths and a Problem of Vakil: Introduction

 \section{Introduction}

-Consider a directed graph with vertices labeled by non-negative integers.
-We make outgoing edges from $n$ to $n-2^s$ if the $2^s$ term in the binary representation of $n$ is $0$.
-Let $T_n$ be the connected graph starting with vertex $n$.
-Let $f(n)$ be the length of the longest path from $n$ in $T_n$.
-We are interested in finding a combinatorial formula for $f(n)$.
+We consider the directed graph whose vertices are the non-negative integers.
+From each vertex $n$, there is an outgoing edge to $n - 2^s$ whenever the $2^s$-bit in the binary expansion of $n$ is unset (i.e., the $s$-th bit is $0$).
+Let $T_n$ denote the connected graph consisting of all vertices reachable from $n$ (including $n$ itself).
+We define $f(n)$ to be the length of the longest directed path in $T_n$ that starts at $n$.
+The main purpose of this paper is to determine an explicit combinatorial formula for the function $f(n)$.